aw/picolisp-kv/README.md

   GETSET key value          		Set the string value of a key and return its old value HDEL key field [field ..]
-Delete one or more hash fields HEXISTS key field         		Determine if a hash field exists HGET key field            		Get the value of a hash field HGETALL key               		Get all the fields and values in a hash HKEYS key                 		Get all the fields in a hash
+Delete one or more hash fields HEXISTS key field         		Determine if a hash field exists HFIND key substring           Find a substring in a hash key's field HGET key field            		Get the value of a hash field HGETALL key               		Get all the fields and values in a hash HKEYS key                 		Get all the fields in a hash